-8.1.
-Treasurer shall be appointed.
-His/her duties shall include the following: Receive contributions from A.A.
-Groups and other sources in the Area in terms of the "Twelve Traditions" of Alcoholics Anonymous.
-1 Keep proper records of all financial transactions.
-Report to the monthly meeting the condition of the finances.
-Arrange for all funds to be placed in a bank account with two office bearers having joi int signing powers Prepare and present an annual budget 0 2 The financial year of the organication ands on 20 Echruary each year.
-The annual financial اما
+- 8.1.
+A Treasurer shall be appointed.
+His/her duties shall include the following: - Receive contributions from A.A.
+Groups and other sources in the Area in terms of the "Twelve Traditions" of Alcoholics Anonymous. - Keep proper records of all financial transactions.

-- 8.2 The financial year of the organisation ends on 28 February each year.
-The annual financial statements for each year shall be duly approved by the Members. - 8.3 All funds received for the work of A A National Convention 20... will be paid into the banking account kept for this purpose.
+- Report to the monthly meeting the condition of the finances. - Arrange for all funds to be placed in a bank account with two office bearers having joint signing powers - Prepare and present an annual budget - 8.2 The financial year of the organisation ends on 28 February each year.
+The annual financial statements for each year shall be duly approved by the Members. - 8.3 All funds received for the work of A A National Convention 20..... will be paid into the banking account kept for this purpose.